 The income of future periods will be overstated because no depreciation expense is recorded in these years.
-Although over the useful life of the asset the error is self-correcting, in the interim the income is misstated.
+Although over the useful life of the asset the error is self-correcting, the income is misstated in the interim.

 Clearly, the purchase of a delivery truck is a capital expenditure, whereas an engine tune-up is a revenue expenditure.
-But what about the purchase of a wastepaper basket or a major engine overhaul that practically constitutes a new engine?
+But what about purchasing a wastepaper basket or ordering a major engine overhaul that practically constitutes a new engine?